robohydra/robohydra/tutorial/advanced/index.md

                   },

                   serverProblems: {
-                      description: "Make a search with any non-empty search term.
+                      instructions: "Make a search with any non-empty search term.
 The client should show some error messaging stating the server couldn't fulfill the request or wasn't available",
                       heads: [
                           new RoboHydraHead({
                               path: '/.*',